mjflores/Face_Analysis/README.md

-# FaceAnalysis
+# Facial expression recogniton
-Varios algoritmos de analisis facial
+Recogniton of facial expression by using ResNet50